Classified154/majestic-moons/README.md

 ![image](https://github.com/user-attachments/assets/131a5f83-9073-4d3d-b4fd-493639315a0c)

-Next the player has to select a pair using the dropdown menu.
+Next, the player has to select a pair using the dropdown menu.
 ![image](https://github.com/user-attachments/assets/24f2d2ba-a71e-49ac-b4af-4a18625c2515)